 This feature isn’t turned on by default when you update from an earlier version of Windows to one that has this feature.
 However, it is turned on by default on new installations.

-This is my partner’s old laptop, and I’d reinstalled Windows 10 when I re-purposed it as a couch laptop.
+This is my significant other’s old laptop, and I’d reinstalled Windows 10 when I re-purposed it as a couch laptop.
 This is considered a new installation and the Memory Integrety feature was apparently enabled with a complete disregard for whether the device meets the minimum requirements or not!
 Notably, Windows itself knew the feature shouldn’t be turned on on this device but only warned me about it after I’d disabled it and tried to re-enable it.

 The laptop is now in fine working condition again, without the disruptive intermittent performance degradations and blue screens of death.
 I hope to be able to use it for a couple of years more.